eu-business-wallet/eu-business-wallet/README.md

 The EU Business Wallet is interacting
 * with [European Digital Identity Wallets (EUDIWs)](https://ec.europa.eu/digital-building-blocks/sites/display/EUDIGITALIDENTITYWALLET/EU+Digital+Identity+Wallet+Home) for Business-to-Consumer (B2C) processes,
 * with EU Government Wallets (EUGW) for Business-to-Government (B2G) processes,
-* with other EU-Business-Wallets in Business-to-Business (B2B) processes,
+* with other EU Business Wallets in Business-to-Business (B2B) processes,
 * with embedded devices and machines in Business-to-Machine (B2M) processes,
 * with employees in Business-to-Employee (B2E) processes and
 * it is integrated with existing services and data repositories.